PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 ```

 Because MySQL doesn't enforce the usage the correct behavior of `GROUP BY` we can
-easily accidentally return incorrect data, such as above.
+easily return incorrect data by accident, such as above.
 Luckily this behavior
 has been corrected by default since version 5.7 with the mode `ONLY_FULL_GROUP_BY`.
 Setting your SQL mode to include it sort things out for you you.

 ## Data Truncations

+MySQL tends to do data truncations whenever a value doesn't fit a column.
+Like
+in the other cases the sin is the silent warning.
+Let look at an example.

 ```sql
 mysql> CREATE TABLE foo (bar VARCHAR(4));